stephendolan/pundit/README.md

    include Pundit::ActionHelpers(User)
    ```

-1. Run the initializer to create your `ApplicationPolicy`:
+1. Run the initializer to create your `ApplicationPolicy` if you don't want [the default](src/pundit/application_policy.cr):

    ```sh
    lucky pundit.init